satchm0h/dungeon_delver/vibe_resources/architecture.md

 Key responsibilities:

-- Procedural map generation with room carving, corridor linking (minimum-spanning approach + extra loops), trap/door/key sprinkling, and farthest-floor stair placement.
-Keys are always distributed in greater quantity than locked doors to avoid deadlocks.
+- Procedural map generation with room carving, corridor linking (minimum-spanning approach + extra loops), hidden-trap sprinkling, locked-door placement, and farthest-floor stair placement.
+Secret doors have been removed for now.
 - Turn-based movement: the player moves one tile per input, monsters respond in discrete turns using line-of-sight activation.
 - Trap resolution deals immediate damage and converts the tile to its triggered variant; key tiles are consumed on contact and raise the player’s key inventory.
+- Locked-door routing guarantees 1–3 chokepoints per floor: each door sits on the critical path between spawn and exit, exactly one matching key is spawned on the same side as the player before the door, and opening the door consumes the key.
 - Combat resolution, XP, leveling, and persistence for best floor reached.
 - Collection of telemetry for debug overlays.